 A Nine Harp Adventure

-9 Harps playing simultaneously all over the Hall at Air Studios.
-From hauntingly slow and fast tremolandi, to long, short plucks, harmonics, and what has to be the most extraordinary selection of cascading glissandi we've ever heard.
+Nine harps playing simultaneously spread out around the Hall at Air Studios.
+From hauntingly slow and fast tremolandi, to long and short plucks, harmonics, and what has to be the most extraordinary selection of cascading glissandi we've ever heard.
 The second instalment in the Swarm story offers instant inspiration and a broad variety of uses.

 Dusk Shoals - Oliver Patrice Weder (0:00 / 2:18)

-The obvious use of 9 beautifully maintained harps, playing both on the scoring stage and in the galleries at Air studios, would be to engulf your listener in a cascade of sweeping glissandi.
-Yes, if you're a blockbuster composer working on fantasy and magical material, once you've had NINE you're unlikely to go back!
+The obvious use of nine beautifully maintained harps, playing both on the scoring stage and in the galleries at Air studios, would be to engulf your listener in a cascade of sweeping glissandi.
+If you're a blockbuster composer working on fantasy and magical material, once you've had nine, you're unlikely to go back!
 Swarm 2 delivers some staggering epic glissandi resonating around this world renowned hall.
 But this is only the beginning!
 The plucks and plucked harmonics offer a hauntingly epic melodic universe that will happily straddle larger strident orchestral arrangements at all dynamics.
-However, the Spitfire team feel the real magic of this library lies in the slow, fast and at times almost granular tremolandi that range from a soft choral sea of calm to a ferocious rain storm.
+However, the Spitfire team feel the real magic of this library lies in the slow, fast and granular tremolandi, ranging from a soft choral sea of calm to a ferocious rain storm.
 Great for anything other-worldly, science fiction, mystery and horror.
-The longs strings, with full speed and dynamic control, have an inherent kinetic movement and energy even when playing simple and slow chords.
-For us, this is a very cool tool to provide you with new pastures of inspiration.
+The long strings, with full speed and dynamic control, have an inherent kinetic movement and energy, even when playing simple and slow chords.
+This is a magical tool, providing you with new pastures of inspiration.

-Recorded in the much loved hall at Air Studios the Swarm range fits perfectly into your orchestral palette as a left field approach to sound that is beautiful, engaging and totally original.
+Recorded in the much loved hall at Air Studios, the Swarm range fits perfectly into your orchestral palette as a left field sound that is beautiful, engaging and totally original.

-...Oh, and if you're writing a fantasy blockbuster?
-Once you've had NINE harps you'll never go back!!!
+And if you're writing a fantasy blockbuster, once you've had NINE harps, you'll never go back!

 • 6 Harps on the main scoring stage, 3 in the galleries recorded in unison